Best Christmas Markets in Strasbourg, France 2025 Guide

 What is the biggest Strasbourg Christmas market?

-Christkindelsmärik Strasbourg at Place Broglie is the largest Christmas Market in Strasbourg, France.
-It dates back to 1570, and it is the oldest Christmas Market in Strasbourg.
+Christkindelsmärik Strasbourg, located at Place Broglie, is the largest of Strasbourg’s Christmas Markets.
+It dates back to 1570, the oldest Christmas Market in Strasbourg.

 Is the Strasbourg Christmas market happening this year?